 - Applied Sports Pedagogy

 - Physical Education, Sport Coaching and Pedagogy

 - Foundations of Sport and Exercise Science

 - Introducing Coaching and Teaching as Social and Relational Activities

 The second year modules help you develop a deeper understanding of coaching related theories and how you can apply this knowledge in practice.
-The modules you’ll study in the second year are designed to help you begin to shape your coaching identity more purposefully in connection with your future goals.
-They broaden your knowledge and understanding of what coaching is and give you opportunities to coach and work with others to help refine your understanding of the social and relational nature of coaching.
+The modules you'll study in the second year are designed to help you begin to shape your coaching identity more purposefully in connection with your future goals.
+They broaden your knowledge of what coaching is and give you opportunities to coach and work with others to help refine your understanding of the social and relational nature of coaching.

 - Research Design and Practice

 - Understanding Coaching Practice